mathpluscode/ImgX-DiffSeg/imgx_datasets/README.md

 ### Description

-This data set from [Li et al. 2022](https://zenodo.org/record/7013610#.Y1U95-zMKrM) contains 589 T2-weighted labeled images which are split into 411, 14, 164 images for training, validation and testing respectively.
+This data set from [Li et al. 2022](https://zenodo.org/record/7013610#.Y1U95-zMKrM) contains 589 T2-weighted labeled images which are split for training, validation and testing respectively.

 ### Download and Build